Tackling Food Deserts In Michigan

 What We Are Doing

 With a $400,000 grant from the W.K.
-Kellogg Foundation, we are helping minority farmers with small- and mid-size farms increase crop production and get their goods to farmers’ markets in 11 Michigan counties.
-We’ll also be providing small grants to community groups so they can develop educational demonstrations and activities at rural farmers’ markets.
+Kellogg Foundation, we are helping minority farmers with small- and mid-size farms increase crop production and get their goods to farmers’ markets by providing micro loans.
+We’ll also be providing small grants to farmers markets to provide infrastructure needed increase access of healthy food for low income families.
+Our small grants also support community groups so they can develop educational demonstrations, activities at rural farmers’ markets and coupons for families to use at the market to purchase fresh produce.
 These activities will aim to encourage young people and families to eat healthier and make the right food choices.

 Our Midwest Director, Peg Kohring, who lives in one of the counties, was inspired to launch this project by the need in her own community—where many kids and families cannot walk to a supermarket.
 “In order to get more healthy options from the fields to the families in need we have to provide practical solutions to the challenges facing growers, sellers and communities.
 Many minority farmers in Michigan do not have the resources they need to grow more produce and improve their profitability.
 This project will better equip farmers and farmers’ markets to become a vibrant part of the local infrastructure and ultimately provide a robust selection of healthy food options.”

-Our Midwest team set out to create a set of maps to illustrate the variables that determine greatest need, such as the locations of food deserts and minority-owned farms.
+Our Green Infrastructure team also created a set of maps to illustrate the variables that determine greatest need, such as the locations of food deserts and minority-owned farms.
 Together, they provide the information needed to determine the best places to disperse grant money.
 Download the maps by clicking on the links to the right.

 Click on the maps below for more information: